 When it comes to barnyard livestock, ducks are probably the easiest-going of the bunch.
-When there is a slight drizzle, the goats complain and run in the barn.
+When there is a slight drizzle, the goats complain and run into the barn.
 When the north wind blows ice crystals across the fields, your chickens are floofed-up and hiding in the coop.
 Meanwhile, the ducks are blithely waddling across slush and snow, and swimming among pond ice-chunks with hardly a care.

 I must admit, their hardiness has given ducks a special place in my heart.
 And though those endearingly doofy birds may seem to spurn any sort of shelter, they do benefit and use a coop.
 They just use it in a very duckish way — meaning they are very easy to please.

-Building ducks a coop that suits their short list of needs should be an easy endeavor, but not without forethought.
+Building ducks a coop that suits their shortlist of needs should be an easy endeavor, but not without forethought.
 So, if you’re about to welcome a quacking brood and are in the planning stages of making their coop, here are 10 considerations to keep in mind as you create the perfect place for your wonderfully awkward, waddling flock.

 1. A Coop That’s Easy to Clean